Gwen Alston: Personal life and family

 Alston was an avid aviator, obtaining her flying license from the Royal Aero Club in 1929 and completing basic and advanced RAF pilot training.

 Whilst working at Royal Aircraft Establishment at Farnborough Airfield in 1933, Alston met her future husband Peter Alston, a Civilian Scientific Officer, who died on 16 February 1939 near Eyke, Suffolk, while testing a military aircraft.
-The Royal Aeronautical Society's RP Alston Medal, originally a prize for work in the field of air safety through stability and control but since 1957 awarded for practical achievement associated with the flight testing of aircraft, was first awarded in 1949 in memory of Alston's late husband.
+The Royal Aeronautical Society's RP Alston Medal was first awarded in 1949 in memory of Alston's late husband.
+It was originally a prize for work in the field of air safety through stability and control but since 1957 has been awarded for practical achievement associated with the flight testing of aircraft.
 The medal features an eagle in flight with a hot air balloon in the background.